 UST Only Restriction (Authorized)

 This is by far the most common level of restriction and also the easiest to implement.
-If you would simply like to restrict some of your content on your web site to only be viewable to the internal UST community, (those with UST Net IDs), an intranet directory can be created for you within the content management system to store your restricted content.
-When you place content in this directory, web viewers will be prompted for their UST Net ID and password before being able to view the content.
+If you would simply like to restrict some of your content on your web site to only be viewable to the internal UST community, (those with UST usernames), an intranet directory can be created for you within the content management system to store your restricted content.
+When you place content in this directory, web viewers will be prompted for their UST Username and password before being able to view the content.

 To request this for your site, please contact your Technology Consultant and request an Authorized Directory for your web site.